 World of Warcraft: Shadowlands gameplay

-One of the most exciting aspects of Covenants is that it will allow players to Soulbind specific characters within them.
+One of the most exciting aspects of Covenants is that it allows players to Soulbind specific characters within them.
 This system gives us access to new skill trees that provide a handful of special bonuses and abilities.
 These bonuses can be both combat-based or practically used within the world.
 A skill like "Travel with Boop" allows the player to increase their movement speed for a few minutes if they remain still for a long enough period of time.

 Torghast is exciting for those who want to dungeon crawl until they drop because it’s different every time a player enters.
 The novelty of each run is further kept intact by modifiers that will fundamentally change how mobs and bosses should be approached.

 If you’re curious about what the purpose of this tower is, it apparently holds the location of the Forge of Domination, which is where the Lich King’s infamous Frostmourne and Helm of Domination were crafted.
-This forge will allow players to craft legendaries of their own using materials found within the tower itself.
+This forge allows players to craft legendaries of their own using materials found within the tower itself.

 World of Warcraft: Shadowlands zones

-Shadowlands will be launching with five new areas and a city hub.
+Shadowlands launched with five new areas and a city hub.
 Bastion is a gorgeous and otherworldly floating land inhabited by angelic creatures called the Kyrian.
 Maldraxxus is an undead-infested nightmare similarly designed to many plague-ridden Wrath of the Lich King areas.
 Ardenweald is an enchanting forest occupied by the Night Fae and other beautiful wildlife.
 The Maw is a ruined vortex of souls, inhabited by the most awful creatures in the Shadowlands.
 Revendre is straight out of a vampiric fantasy, with a soul-siphoning covenant called Venthyr native to the area.
 Yes, there are vampires in World of Warcraft, equipped with gothic castles and copious amounts of bats.